Health Care Benefits After Separating from the Military

 Health insurance in the US is usually broken down into two categories: group health care coverage and individual health care coverage.

-An individual health care plan is just what they sound like – a health care plan that is for an individual or an individual family and is not part of a larger group benefits plan.
+An individual health care plan is just what it sounds like: a health care plan for an individual or an individual’s family that is not part of a larger group benefits plan.
 Many of these plans are part of the Affordable Care Act and can be found on Healthcare.gov, or a private website such as eHealthInsurance.com (which I personally found easier to use than the government website).

 How to get a group health care plan: A general rule of thumb is that you will be able to get a group health insurance plan through an employer, trade group, or another large group.
 Some companies also offer health care benefits to part-time employees.
 It’s always a good idea to find out if there is a waiting period before you are eligible for benefits.